AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 - Have you or someone else been injured as a result of your drinking?

-- Has a relative or friend or a doctor, or another health worker been concerned about your drinking or suggested you cut down?
+- Has a relative, a friend or a doctor, or another health worker been concerned about your drinking or suggested you cut down?

 How Does The Alcohol Use Disorders Identification Test Work?